nate-downer/churn-classifier/README.md

 # churn-classifier
-Data and Notebooks used to compete in the Kaggel churn prediction competition
+Data and Notebooks used to complete in the [Kaggel Churn Prediction](https://www.kaggle.com/competitions/mdss-customer-churn-prediction/data) challenge